albertoanalytics/sakila_analysis_queries/README.md

 - [Query file](./top_10_customers_per_store.sql)
 - **Technical explanation**: Calculates the top 10 customers for each store by rental count.
 The query joins the `rental`, `inventory`, `customer`, and `store` tables, groups the results by store ID, customer ID, first name, last name, and store location, and uses the `COUNT` function to aggregate the rental count for each customer.
-- **Why is this the best approach?**: This query is efficient because it directly calculates the rental count for each customer in each store using a simple join and aggregation strategy.
+- **Why is this the best approach?**: This query directly calculates the rental count for each customer in each store using a simple join and aggregation strategy.
 This results in optimized execution time and resource utilization.
 - **Business case**: Identifying the top 10 customers per store can help store managers understand and reward their most loyal customers, encouraging customer retention and fostering positive relationships.

 [Back to Top](#sakila-sample-database-analysis)